VirtualPlantLab/VPLDocs/docs/src/manual/Raytracer.md

 ## Overview

-VPL offers a built-in ray tracer that can be used to simulate the distribution of irradiance within a 3D scene.
+VPL offers a built-in ray tracer that can be used to simulate the distribution of irradiance within a 3D mesh.
 It is a Monte Carloy ray tracer written 100% in Julia with the following features:

  - Multiple wavelengths.
  - Most common types of materials and radiation sources are provided, but additional ones can be added by the user.
  - Support for multi-threaded execution.
  - An Bounding Volume Hierarchy to speed up the computation.
- - A grid cloner that duplicates (implicitly) the scene in a grid to approximate large canopies.
+ - A grid cloner that duplicates (implicitly) the mesh in a grid to approximate large canopies.
  - A Russian roulette mechanism to reduce the number of iterations per ray needed while avoiding introducing biases in the computations.

 ## How ray tracing works